mmehel52/Order-App/README.md

 ## Overview

-👨‍💻### This project is a full-stack web project.The purpose of the project is to select the categorized products and add them to the basket and issue an invoice to the customer.The user, who is registered and logged in to the system, can see the invoices of all her customers on separate pages.In addition, the graphical display of the transactions made by the user and statistical data are shown on a separate page.
+👨‍💻This project is a full-stack web project.The purpose of the project is to select the categorized products and add them to the basket and issue an invoice to the customer.The user, who is registered and logged in to the system, can see the invoices of all her customers on separate pages.In addition, the graphical display of the transactions made by the user and statistical data are shown on a separate page.

-## used technologies
+## Used Technologies

-MongoDB
- Express
-React
-Nodejs
-Redux
-Tailwind
-AntDesignn
+MongoDB,Express,React,Nodejs,Redux,Tailwind,AntDesign

 ## Author